noahsmith6349/Spotify_database_project/README.md

 Secondary requirements:
 - prefer songs less than 4 minutes

-%%%%%%%%% SQL_Python_projject_final.py %%%%%%%%
+* SQL_Python_projject_final.py
-This script gathers the spotify data from two set playlists.
-It takes my Spotify api client credientials (stored in the .env file) and collects all the meta data from the songs in the playlist.
-THe output are two csv's; one with my playlist meta-data, and one with Zsoli's playlist meta-data.
+- This script gathers the spotify data from two set playlists.
+- It takes my Spotify api client credientials (stored in the .env file) and collects all the meta data from the songs in the playlist.
+- THe output are two csv's; one with my playlist meta-data, and one with Zsoli's playlist meta-data.

-* the .env file uploaded here is blank for privacy reasons.
+The .env file uploaded here is blank for privacy reasons.
 You can reproduce this project by inputting your own client credentials. *

-%%%%%%%%% Spotify_playlist_merging.sql %%%%%%%%
+* Spotify_playlist_merging.sql
-This sql script combines the two playlists and filters all the data according to the requirements described above.
+- This sql script combines the two playlists and filters all the data according to the requirements described above.
 The output is the
 "combined_music___.csv" , which will be used to produce the radar charts

-%%%%%%%%% radar_charts.py %%%%%%%%
+* radar_charts.py
-This file produces radar charts for both the original csv's, as well as the combined csv.
+- This file produces radar charts for both the original csv's, as well as the combined csv.
 Maybe our tastes in music aren't so different after all!